 Talent expelling 0.5 microliters from the syringe.

-Talent wiping the needle shaft with an alcohol swab.
+(combined shot) Talent wiping the needle shaft with an alcohol swab.

-Load the syringe into a microinjector syringe [1], slowly lower the needle to depth, and pause for 1 minute [2].
+Slowly lower the needle to depth at z = -3.0 mm and pause for 1 minute [2].
 Then, slowly retract the needle 0.5 millimeters and inject cells at a speed of 0.5 microliters per minute [3].

 Talent loading syringe into a microinjector syringe.